AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 zendesk_id: 360016731471
 ---

-When [creating calculated columns](../data-warehouse-mgr/creating-calculated-columns.md) in your Data Warehouse, you will be asked to define a path describing how the table you're creating a column on is related to the table you're pulling information from.
+When [creating calculated columns](../data-warehouse-mgr/creating-calculated-columns.md) in your Data Warehouse, you will be asked to define a path describing how the table you are creating a column on is related to the table you are pulling information from.
 To successfully create a path, you need to know two things:

 1. How the tables in your databases relate to each other
 1. The primary and foreign keys that define this relationship

 If you know this information, you will be able to easily create a path following the instructions in this article.
-We have provided an overview of these concepts if you're feeling a little unsure, but you may want to ask a Technical Expert in your organization or reach out to our support team.
+We have provided an overview of these concepts if you are feeling a little unsure, but you may want to ask a Technical Expert in your organization or reach out to our support team.

 ## Refreshers on table relationships and key types {#refresher}